Calibrate your instruments to —

-- To determine the accuracy of the instrument readings.
+- Establish the reliability of the instrument.

 Uncertainty: How accurate are your measurements?

-Measurements are traceable when they can be related to a recognised measurement system, through an unbroken chain of comparisons, each with stated uncertainties
+A measurement with a stated uncertainty can be compared to others.
+Measurements are traceable when they can be related to a recognised measurement system through an unbroken chain of comparisons, each with stated uncertainties.

 Reliability: Can I trust the instrument?

-A calibration certificate will be issued only if an instrument is found to be reliable, and will satisfy its intended purpose
+A calibration certificate will be issued only if an instrument is found to be reliable and will satisfy its intended purpose

-To make a traceable measurement three elements are required:
+To make a traceable measurement, three elements are required:

-- An appropriate and recognised definition of how the quantity should be measured,
+- An appropriate and recognised definition of how the quantity should be measured.

-- A calibrated measuring instrument, and
+- A calibrated measuring instrument.